manchuran/statcan/README.md

 #### Testing Code

 All cells have been run and the outputs are visible.
 However, should it be required to rerun the cells, the first cell which carries out `wget` must be run.
-Many of the data files are too large to upload on GitHub.
+Though a few `.mat` files are available in this repository, the more larger image files have not been uploaded.
+These are too large to upload on GitHub.

 =======